Connecting spin and statistics in quantum mechanics

 Thus we are returning to the standard form of the wave functions, which do not explicitly exhibit the dependence on $\chi$:

 There is some formal analogy with interference between two parts of a split wave.
-One part is left unmodified [wave function (11)], the other is subject to a phase shift [exchange, wave function (15)], and then the two are recombined [wave function (17) or (19)].
+One part is left unmodified [wave function (5)], the other is subject to a phase shift [exchange, wave function (9)], and then the two are recombined [wave function (11) or (12)].

-When (19) is inserted into Feynamn's formula~(2) with $\Psi_b(1,2)+e^{\rmi \delta}\,\Psi_b(2,1)=:\PSI{S}$, we see that $e^{\rmi \delta}=(-1)^{2s}$, and with this we have reached our goal for the considered class of functions: the factor $(-1)^{2s}$ is no longer postulated but is derived in a simple way from basic principles.
+With this we have reached our goal for the considered class of functions: the factor $(-1)^{2s}$ is no longer postulated but is derived in a simple way from basic principles.
 This factor yields $+1$ (bosons) for integral $s$ and $-1$ (fermions) for half-integral $s$, and this is the desired connection between spin and statistics.